 - engage with prominent Buddhist scholars and academics

-In March 2015, the next FPMT Masters Program in Buddhist Studies of Sutra and Tantra will commence at Istituto Lama Tzong Khapa.
+In March 2015, the third FPMT Masters Program in Buddhist Studies of Sutra and Tantra initiated at Istituto Lama Tzong Khapa.
 The Masters Program is an intensive Mahayana Buddhist residential education program inspired by the geshe studies programs in traditional Gelug monastic universities.
 Taught by fully qualified Tibetan geshes who are assisted by highly experienced staff, the program offers in-depth study of the great Buddhist philosophical texts, with integration through review, debate, and academic work, as well as extensive contemplative training and retreat experience, providing a thorough grounding in the theory and practice of sutra and tantra.
 It is a rigorous yet uniquely inspiring and fulfilling way for both ordained and lay Buddhists to learn and practice the Dharma.

 As the culmination of the FPMT’s Buddhist education programs, in addition to offering students a profound deepening of their Dharma understanding and practice, giving the opportunity to transform the mind and develop inner qualities, the Masters Program serves to train qualified FPMT teachers with good Dharma communication skills.